It was one of those messages every traveller dreads receiving.

-First of all, New York and Hobart are practically on opposite sides of the globe.
+First of all, I had just moved to New York City, and my hometown of Hobart was practically on opposite sides of the globe.
 It would take 3 flights and a total of 35 hours travel time to get back to my hometown.

 Now I’m no stranger to lengthy flights, but the journey wasn’t the only thing that had me questioning whether a trip back was practical.

 I’d also planned on attending a conference in Florida the following week, so going to the funeral would mean skipping the conference and forfeiting hundreds of dollars in non-refundable flights, accommodation, and conference tickets.
 It was something I’d been looking forward to for a while, and if I didn’t go, who knows when I’d get another chance.

 I spent a few days brooding and considering my options, and in the process I discovered that this dilemma is actually a rather common one.
 When I told friends of my internal struggle, I was met with their stories of being in a similar position.

 One friend told me of how she heard the news of her own Grandmother passing while she was touring southeast Asia.
 Another told me of how she cancelled her birthday plans through Europe so that she could fly home to the US when her Grandmother died.
 Even Robert’s manager at work told us that he’d had to go through the same thing when a family member passed away in his home state of California.

 The harder I thought about it, the more I realised that as a frequent traveller, this is likely to happen to all of us at some time or another.
 It’s not something we can plan for and it will probably happen when we least expect it.

 So when a situation such as this comes about, do we drop everything to go back?
 Or do we continue our travels as planned?